dictadata/storage-tracts/README.md

 ## transforms.json format

 The transforms file is .json format.
-It uses dot notation to reference proerpties in the source and target records.
+It uses dot notation to reference properties in the source and target records.

     {
        "sourceField": "targetField",